-(c) If a non-member or student member or associate member acquires a davit contrary to the restriction on ownership specified in sub-section (a) and (b) above, the Board of Directors may at its discretion provide such non-member or student member or associate member the opportunity for Club membership in accordance with Sections 1 through 5 of Article II of these by-laws.
+(c) If a non-member, student member, associate member, or provisional member acquires a davit contrary to the restriction on ownership specified in sub-section (a) and (b) above, the Board of Directors may at its discretion provide such non-member, student member, associate member, or provisional member the opportunity for Club membership in accordance with Sections 1 through 5 of Article II of these by-laws.

-(d) If such non-member or student member or associate member fails to file an application for membership within 30 days after notification of the club, or if the person’s application for membership is not approved, the Board of Directors shall initiate actions for the sale of the davit in accordance with Section 10 of Article II of the by-laws specifying the procedure for the sale of davits by members who cease to be members through resignation or expulsion.
+(d) If such non-member, student member, associate member, or provisional member fails to file an application for membership within 30 days after notification of the club, or if the person’s application for membership is not approved, the Board of Directors shall initiate actions for the sale of the davit in accordance with Section 10 of Article II of the by-laws specifying the procedure for the sale of davits by members who cease to be members through resignation or expulsion.

 (e) A single membership shall not own, rent, or otherwise have possession and use of more than two (2) davits.